raketic-ognjen/Reliability-Centered-Maintenance-Blueprint/README.md

 # Reliability-Centered-Maintenance-Blueprint
-This project simulates a real-world Reliability-Centered Maintenance (RCM) implementation — from functional analysis and failure modes to task selection and strategy deployment.
+This project is a real-world Reliability-Centered Maintenance (RCM) implementation — from functional analysis and failure modes to task selection and strategy deployment.